 The NHS wants to keep children safe and protected from serious illness.

-This is why the NHS in London is encouraging all parents of children aged 1 to 11 who are not yet up-to-date with their routine vaccinations for polio, measles, mumps and rubella (MMR) to come forward.
-From May 2023, you will be contacted by a health care professional and invited for a convenient appointment to catchup on your child’s vaccinations.
+This is why the NHS in London is encouraging all parents of children aged 1 to 16 who are not yet up-to-date with their routine vaccinations for polio, measles, mumps and rubella (MMR) to come forward.
+If your child is missing a vaccination, you may be contacted by a health care professional and invited for a convenient appointment to catchup on your child’s vaccinations.
 This could be at a school, community clinic or your GP surgery.

 Why are we doing this?